About this guide

 - Look at travel-smart options for getting to and from work and between meetings.

-- Hold information sessions and invite guest speakers or show documentaries on environmental topics.
+- Hold information sessions and invite guest speakers.

 - Set up a system where people can share their ideas, issues and solutions (for example, an email address or shared folder with a file hosting service).